VolYurts/QA-portfolio/bug_reports/bug_reports_test_cases/bug_reports.md

 ---

 **Steps to Reproduce:**
-1. Navigate to login page
+1. Navigate to the login page
-2. Enter valid email: `john.doe@example.com`
+2. Enter a valid email: `john.doe@example.com`
 3. Enter incorrect password: `WrongPassword!`
 4. Click "Sign In"

 ---

+**Actual Result:**
+The account sign-in was incorrect, or your account is disabled temporarily.
+Please wait and try again later.

 **Expected Result:**
 User sees error message: "Invalid login or password."

-**Actual Result:**
-The account sign-in was incorrect or your account is disabled temporarily.
-Please wait and try again later.

 ---

 **Problem:**
 The error message is too generic or misleading for wrong credentials.
-It may suggest account lockout, confusing users.
+It may suggest an account lockout, confusing users.

 ---

-**Severity:** Medium
+**Severity:** Minor
 **Priority:** Medium
+**Status:** New
 **Attachments:**
 ![alt text](image-1.png)